Multitaper estimation on arbitrary domains: Numerical results

 To obtain a reasonable approximation of the true power spectrum for each projection image, we process the entire dataset through the RELION software package \cite{relion}.
 This yields estimates of the underlying molecular density and allows us to simulate clean projection images for each of the noisy images.
 By subtracting the estimated clean images from the noisy images, we obtain a set of images consisting mostly of noise.
 We may then estimate their power spectra by applying a tensor multitaper estimator over the entire grid $\gridn$.
 Since these estimates incorporate the noise in the center of the image, they should provide a good estimate of the spectral density of the noise in the whole image.
 We shall therefore use these as a standard against which we compare the estimates obtained from the complement of the disk on the original projection images.

 As before, we calculate the tapered periodogram $\hspd_m$ on $\sset$, the tensor multitaper estimator $\hspdmt$ on $\ssetgrids$, and the proxy multitaper estimator $\hspdr$ on $\sset$.
-Each estimated power spectrum is compared to the ``ground truth'' power spectrum obtained for the corresponding image as described above.
-The resulting MSE's are plotted for each estimator in Figure \ref{fig:cryo_exp_mse}.
+Each estimated power spectrum is compared to the ``ground truth'' power spectrum obtained for the corresponding image as described above, which gives an estimated MSE for each method.
+Similarly to the simulation results, the error for the tapered periodogram $\hspd_m$ is dominated by the variance, resulting in an MSE of around $10$ largely independent of $R$.
+The MSE's for the tensor multitaper and proxy multitaper estimators are plotted for each estimator in Figure \ref{fig:cryo_exp_mse}.

-As before, the tapered periodogram performs badly since it has $K = 1$, resulting in high variance and therefore high MSE.
 The tensor multitaper estimator performs well for low $R$, but increasing $R$ reduces the area of $\ssetgrids$, yielding higher variance and higher MSE.
 A similar behavior is observed for the proxy multitaper estimates, but the reduction in area for $\sset$ is not as drastic for increasing $R$, so the variance remains small compared to the tensor multitaper estimator.
-At $R \approx 110$, the error is minimized and the proxy multitaper outperforms the tensor multitaper by a factor of $1.5$.
+At $R \approx 96$, the error is minimized and the proxy multitaper outperforms the tensor multitaper by a factor of $1.7$.